knpuniversity/blog/rest-revisited.md

 C) You *can* sort of, "invent" new URIs (i.e. resources) for these actions.

-Larry gave 2 examples in `his comment`_, and I'll give 2 more possibilities for my "resend" idea, which is a little bit less clean since we're operating on a collection resource.
-So, check out `his comment`_ and then come back:
+Larry gave 2 examples in [his comment](http://knpuniversity.com/blog/what-the-rest#comment-1039347270), and I'll give 2 more possibilities for my "resend" idea, which is a little bit less clean since we're operating on a collection resource.
+So, check out [his comment](http://knpuniversity.com/blog/what-the-rest#comment-1039347270) and then come back:

     PUT /users/reinvite (bad!)

     POST /users/reinvite (better!)

 In both cases, I used a new URI instead of POST'ing to ``/users`` with some